pjortiz/docker-unifi-mongo/README.md

 ## About

-This image is packaged with the require mongo init script to set up [linuxserver/unifi-network-application](https://hub.docker.com/r/linuxserver/unifi-network-application).
+This image is packaged with the required mongo init script to set up [linuxserver/unifi-network-application](https://hub.docker.com/r/linuxserver/unifi-network-application).

 _______________________________________